bashensen/bashensen.github.io/_pages/openings.md

 # Open positions

+**We have an opening for a PhD posiition see [vacancy text](https://www.universiteitleiden.nl/vacatures/2023/q4/14160-phd-candidate), or send me an email!**

-**We currently have an opening for a 3-year post-doc position Send an email to me(bas@hensenlab.org), with _"Application Postdoc"_ in the subject line!**
+**We currently have an opening for a post-doc position Send an email to me(bas@hensenlab.org), with _"Application Postdoc"_ in the subject line!**

 ### Applications for PhD and Postdoc positions